 Due to the high volume of submissions we receive, we are unable to accept unsolicited submissions.
 Please stay tuned on our website for any updates and calls for submissions.
 If you are interested in studio space at MOCA, Akin manages affordable studio space, prioritizing those from the Junction Triangle.
 More about Akin at MOCA.

-Within MOCA, you will continuously find a range of work that’s constantly evolving.
-We work with Canadian and international artists in equal balance, some of which are local.
+We work with Canadian and international artists in equal balance, some of whom are local.
 On Floor 4, Akin manages the studios for over 30 artists prioritizing those who live in the Junction Triangle area.
 Our other partner, the Ontario Science Centre, provides unique artist residencies linking science and art.
 Look out for their artworks and events, which may be on view at the museum.